dao-duc-tung/sagemaker-ml-system/README.md

 1. **SM endpoint**: Model endpoint created by SageMaker, only can be used from an LD function
 1. **LD endpoint**: A LD function that is responsible for serving prediction service by calling SM endpoint
 1. **API endpoint**: API Gateway endpoint that links with the LD endpoint.
 This endpoint is public and is called by the end application (ie. mobile app, web app, etc.)
-1. **Dev deployment**: Deployment in development stage
+1. **Dev deployment**: Deployment in the development stage
-1. **Prod deployment**: Deployment in production stage
+1. **Prod deployment**: Deployment in the production stage
-1. **System pipeline**: The CodePipeline that has sveral steps including fetch source code, build CF stacks, run SF, dev deployment, and prod deployment
+1. **System pipeline**: A CodePipeline that has several steps including fetching source code, building CF stacks, running SF, dev deployment, and prod deployment

 ### System functionalities

 The system supports the following functionalities:

 - **Training**
-  - Training data is saved in any S3 bucket
+  - Training data is saved in an S3 bucket
-  - Customizable docker image for pre-processing data, training model and model evaluation
+  - Customizable docker image for pre-processing data, training model, and model evaluation
 - **Deployment**
   - Customizable docker image for serving model at SM endpoint
   - Support multi-core serving at SM endpoint instance using Nginx and Gunicorn
   - 2-stage deployment: dev and prod
-  - Manual approve to deploy model from dev to prod stage
+  - Manual approval to deploy model from dev to prod stage
   - Customizable docker image for serving prediction service at LD endpoint
   - LD endpoint links with EFS shared volumes to store user data
 - **Monitoring**